orex/supercell-site-hugo/content/download/_index.md

 ### Repository (ArchLinux)

-Old version of the program is available in ArchLinux [repository](https://aur.archlinux.org/packages/supercell-git).
+Old version of the program (v1.2) is available in ArchLinux [repository](https://aur.archlinux.org/packages/supercell-git).

 ### Source code

 You can also compile the program from [source code](https://github.com/orex/supercell/).
 To do so, you should have knowledge of *git* and *cmake*.
-Please check file [.travis.yml](https://github.com/orex/supercell/blob/master/.travis.yml) for relevant commands.
+Please check github actions file [supercell-cicd.yml](https://github.com/orex/supercell/blob/master/.github/workflows/supercell-cicd.yml) for relevant commands.
+Please use latest version of OneAPI-tbb for the best performance.
 Compiling under Linux, OSX and FreeBSD should be relatively easy, but compiling on Windows should be done from scratch.